-duration It can vary from 1 to 60 seconds, but has been set to 3 seconds by default. --
+Maximum request duration This value is the period after which DNS requests without responses will be deleted lt can vary from 1 to 60 seconds, but has been set to 3 seconds by default. d. --- ----

 Whitelist of DNS domains (DNS rebinding)